 Who Goes First at a Four Way Stop?

 Among the first rules of the road covered in driving school are four way stops, or crossroads where all four directions of traffic must come to a complete stop.
 Many drivers, on the other hand, find them challenging because they can’t remember who goes first.
 Firm knowledge of the four rules of four way stops is one of the easiest ways to avoid collisions, frustrations, and road rage at a 4-way intersection.
+Here are some rules to remember:

 If two cars come to a complete stop at the intersection at the same time, or very close to it, the law says to yield the right-of-way to the car on the right.
 If another car pulls up to the intersection, the cars that got there at the same time go first.

 If two cars arrive at the four way stop at the same time, are across from each other, and no car is to the right of either vehicle, the right-of-way is based on the traveling direction of the two cars.
 They can both go straight at the same time if they are both traveling straight.
-If one vehicle is turning while the other is traveling straight, the straight vehicle has the right-of-way.
+If one vehicle is turning while the other is traveling straight, the vehicle going straight has the right-of-way.

 Traffic yields to the vehicle turning right if two cars are across from each other and pull up to the four way stop at the same moment, and one is going right and the other is turning left.
 Because they are both attempting to merge into the same lane of traffic, it is natural for the car turning right to take the lead because it is closest to the lane.